I’m happy to report I had Apple Cinnamon Overnight Oats yesterday for breakfast and my tummy was as happy as could be.

 - 1 cup unsweetened shredded coconut

-- 1 tbsp carob powder – or cacao powder can be used too
+- 1 tablespoon carob powder – or cacao powder can be used too

 - pinch of white stevia powder